Michael Hughes, Australia

 Anne Barratt runs Empowering Health

-Catherine-Emmanuelle Delisle, France
+Catherine-Emmanuelle Delisle, Canada

 "When the dream of motherhood doesn’t come true, where do we turn too?
 I think one of the keys towards acceptance can be found in connecting and exchanging with people who share the same life experience.
 World Childless Week is a powerful opportunity: to be heard, supported and understood.
 Yes, the road towards accepting childlessness is difficult.
 But I strongly believe that together, a click at a time, we can help others have better understanding of our life experience and more compassion".